HomeDing/homeding.github.io/elements/display/text.md

 The following properties are available for configuration of the element.

-<object data="/element.svg?displaytext" type="image/svg+xml"></object>
+> <object data="/element.svg?displaytext" type="image/svg+xml"></object>

-**x** -- Specifies the x position of the text.

-**y** -- Specifies the y position of the text.
+>

-**clear** -- This property set to any value will remove the text from the display.
+> **clear** -- This property set to any value will remove the text from the display.
+>

-**prefix** -- This text is always send to the display as a prefix to the value.
+> **prefix** -- This text is always send to the display as a prefix to the value.
+>

-**postfix** -- This text is always send to the display as a postfix to the value.
+> **postfix** -- This text is always send to the display as a postfix to the value.
+>

-**fontsize** -- This is the fontsize to be used.
-Do not specify or use 0 to get the default/smallest fontsize.
+> **fontsize** -- This is the fontsize to be used.
+Do not specify or use 0 to get the
+> default/smallest fontsize.
 For the OLED drivers the font sizes 10, 16 and 24 are supported.
+>

-Be aware that the positions and fontsize of the configurations must match to the capabilities existing display.
+> Be aware that the positions and fontsize of the configurations must match to the capabilities existing display.

+{% include "./outputproperties.md" %}

+{% include "../elementproperties.md" %}

 ## Element Actions

 The following actions can be sent to the element: